 Automata Magazine needs writers.
 Come and be part of the adventure!

 No magazine can exist without the support of its readers.
 For a magazine like AM, this means articles.

 Please consider writing about your projects, visits to places of automata interest, your collection, or what-have-you.
-This is a fascinating field of endeavor that encompasses all skill levels, ages, geographical locations, and interests.
-Don’t be shy.
+Ours is a field that encompasses all skill levels, ages, geographical locations, and interests.
 Everyone has something of interest to say.
 Send us a note telling us what you have in mind.

 Please note!
 You do not have to be an expert or fine craftsperson to write about your work.
 With automata, charm and concept are often as important as craftmanship (sometimes more so!).

 Compensation: Since we’re unable able to actually pay authors at this time, we’re offering a year’s free subscription to Automata Magazine for each article published (i.e., two articles = two years of the magazine).